Want the perfect workout program?Take Quiz

 Whether you have great genetics or got the short end of the stick, obesity will exacerbate the condition.
 Basically this means that the more fat you have dictates how much neck fat you have.
 Again, your genetics will determine fat distribution, but losing weight is always going to be the primary method of reducing neck fat.

 You can't stop the hands of time.
 As we get older, our skin loses elasticity and we lose muscle tone.
 Together, this creates more sagging of loose skin on the neck.
 While you can't stop aging, you can mitigate its effects by creating a strong, muscular neck and eating a diet (see below) with appropriate nutrients to keep tight, healthy skin.
+These are important tips for all seniors.

 Poor posture is another major cause of a fat neck, specifically the dorsocervical fat pad on the back of your neck.
 Years of walking and sitting with your shoulders pulled forward can create clusters of knotted and tight muscles.
 This, along with weak posterior muscles in general, only exacerbates the issue.
 One good thing is that if this is the cause, it's actually more of a muscle issue than fat accumulation, so you need to improve your posture.